You Can Help Our Planet.

 Mother Earth could use your help.
-We’re seriously polluting her air, water and land.
+It's no secret we’re seriously polluting her air, water and land.
 We’re quickly depleting her resources.

 There is a growing trend to recycle and reuse, and that’s a good thing.
 But that’s addressing the symptoms not the disease itself: overconsumption.
 We live in a disposable society with a lot of waste.
 We need to reduce and also stop creating so much waste.

-Fortunately, there are some fairly easy things you can do right now to give Mother Earth a break and help turn things around.
+Fortunately, there are some fairly easy things you can do right now to give Mother Earth a break.
 Here are just a few things you can incorporate into your lifestyle to make a difference.
 It may not seem like much but it all adds up.

 A mere 1% of the world’s water is usable.
 Water is a precious commodity we take for granted.
 A whopping 95% of water entering a typical US household goes down the drain.